Tre Tomlinson

-Tre'Vius Hodges-Tomlinson (born January 10, 2000) is an American professional football cornerback for the San Francisco 49ers of the National Football League (NFL).
+Tre'Vius Hodges-Tomlinson (born January 10, 2000) is an American professional football cornerback.
 He played college football for the TCU Horned Frogs, and received three all-conference honors during his time with TCU and won the Jim Thorpe Award in 2022.

 Early life

 Tomlinson attended Midway High School in Waco, Texas.
 He committed to Texas Christian University (TCU) to play college football.

 College career

 As a freshman at TCU in 2019, Tomlinson played in 12 games and had eight tackles.
 He became a starter in 2020, and started all 10 games, recording 26 tackles.
 In 12 games in 2021, he had 41 tackles, two interceptions and a touchdown.
 Tomlinson won the Jim Thorpe Award as a senior in 2022.